 LA4, Title I, and 8(g) grant funds are utilized for developmentally appropriate pre-kindergarten classes at twelve elementary schools in the district.
-Before-school and/or after school care enrichments may be offered for pre-kindergarten children at some schools.
+Before school and/or after school care enrichments may be offered for pre-kindergarten children at some schools.

 Registration for pre-kindergarten is ongoing throughout the school year.
-Children applying for pre-kindergarten services must be four years old by September 30, 2020.
+Children applying for pre-kindergarten services must be four years old by September 30, 2022.
 Parents should be prepared to provide the child's birth certificate, social security card, immunization records, proof of residence and proof of income.

-Regular classes will begin on August 13, 2020 for female pre-k children only.
-On August 14,

-2020, all male pre-k children will report to school.
-All pre-k children will report together on August 17, 2020.
+Regular classes will begin on August 11, 2022 for female prekindergarten children only.
+On August 12, 2022, all male prekindergarten children will report to school.
+All pre-kindergarten children will report together on August 15, 2022.

-In the event that the Pre-Kindergarten classrooms reach capacity at a school, a waiting list will be developed.
-Children will be placed in a classroom as slots become available.
+In the event that the pre-kindergarten classrooms reach capacity at a school, a waiting list will be developed.
+Children will be placed in a classroom as seats become available.